bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

 If your application provides this business logic, it will need to choose which outputs to spend first.
 There are a few different algorithms which can lead to different results.

--  A :ref:`merge avoidance <term-merge-avoidance>` algorithm makes it harder for outsiders looking at block chain data to figure out how many satoshis the receiver has earned, spent, and saved.
+-  A :term:`merge avoidance <Merge avoidance>` algorithm makes it harder for outsiders looking at block chain data to figure out how many satoshis the receiver has earned, spent, and saved.

 -  A last-in-first-out (LIFO) algorithm spends newly acquired satoshis while there’s still double spend risk, possibly pushing that risk on to others.
 This can be good for the receiver’s balance sheet but possibly bad for their reputation.